JPC SYSTEMIC PATHOLOGY

 CONDITION: African Horse Sickness

-· Horses are most susceptible; mortality rates reach 95% in horses, 80% in mules; South African donkey and zebra are resistant; zebras are likely the natural host and reservoir
+- Horses are most susceptible; mortality rates reach 95% in horses, 80% in mules; South African donkey and zebra are resistant; zebras are likely the natural host and reservoir

 TYPICAL CLINICAL FINDINGS: